ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/users/delete.rst

 .. attention::

     Only API users with an Organization role of Organization Administrator can delete users.
+However, they may not delete users whose System role is **Administrator** or **Operations Administrator**.

 Send a request in the following format to delete a user: